Necessary and Sufficient Conditions for Optimal Decision Trees using Dynamic Programming: Proofs

 Eq.~\eqref{eq:threshold} means that a solution is feasible if its solution value is better ($\succ$) than the threshold.
 E.g., when minimizing, any solution with a value lower than the bound is feasible.

 Constraints need to be anti-monotonic to be separable.
-Threshold constraints are anti-monotonic provided that the combining operator $\oplus$ is worsening and the comparison operator $\succ$ is transitive: \begin{definition}(Worsening operator) A combining operator $\oplus$ is called \emph{worsening} if and only if $v = v_1 \oplus v_2 \rightarrow v_1 \succeq v \land v_2 \succeq v$. \end{definition} For example, when setting prices to maximize revenue under a maximum supply constraint, you can calculate the expected demand in each node, sum demand from several nodes by using addition, and then prune trees that exceed this maximum supply by using a threshold constraint.
+Threshold constraints are anti-monotonic provided that the combining operator $\oplus$ is worsening: \begin{definition}(Worsening operator) A combining operator $\oplus$ is called \emph{worsening} if and only if $v = v_1 \oplus v_2 \rightarrow v_1 \succeq v \land v_2 \succeq v$. \end{definition} For example, when setting prices to maximize revenue under a maximum supply constraint, you can calculate the expected demand in each node, sum demand from several nodes by using addition, and then prune trees that exceed this maximum supply by using a threshold constraint.